anshchawla521/DIY_FC/Readme.md

 - [ ] Write and Test code to that dispalys error code using LED
 - [ ] get altitude from the SPL06 sensor using SPEEDYBEE
 - [ ] adapt the led code to run without delay
+- [ ] write code for a status led that blinks every 1.5 seconds to show that the FC code is alive.
 - [ ] implement pre-arm functionality on channel 5
 - [ ] implement arm/disarm functionality on channel 6